arminc/terraform-ecs/README.md

 * Show how to use ELB instead of the ALB
 * Show how to add a database like RDS to the infrastructure
 * Show how to use AWS Parameter Store as a secure way of accessing secrets from containers
-* Create a deployment user with proper permissions

     [1]: https://aws.amazon.com/ecs/